Why Consulting? Best Answers for Your Interview

 Will You Stay Long Enough to Justify the Investment?

 Training a new consultant costs firms significant time and money.
-According to internal estimates at top firms, it takes roughly 6 to 12 months before a new hire becomes fully productive.
+It takes roughly 6 to 12 months before a new hire becomes fully productive.
 If someone leaves after 6 months, that is a net loss for the firm.

 What Are the Best Reasons to Give for "Why Consulting"?

 The best reasons for why consulting combine genuine personal motivation with a clear understanding of what the job offers.
-You should pick three reasons that resonate with your actual experiences and goals.
+Pick three reasons that match your actual experiences and goals.
 Here are 14 strong reasons to choose from:

-• You want to get an insider view of how large companies are run and operated at the highest levels
+- You want an insider view of how large companies are run and operated at the highest levels

-• You find excitement in servicing clients and delivering tangible value to their businesses
+- You find excitement in serving clients and delivering tangible value to their businesses

 The strongest answers personalize these reasons.
 Do not just list generic motivations.
 Tie each reason to a specific experience from your academic or professional life that shaped why you value that particular aspect of consulting.